Totof34/aecp/README.md

 PCB & schema are designed with Kicad

-the new board uses a Atmega328 and usb link to transmit some data to the PC it's a Arduino Nano_V3
+the new board uses a Atmega328 and usb link or a bluetooth module ( HC-05 or 06 ) to transmit some data to the PC

+it's a Arduino Nano_V3

 The idea comes from this site